CodeYourFuture/CYF-PD/content/blocks/goals-and-expectations-on-the-software-development-course/readme.md

 skills:
   - Professional Basics
 objectives:
-  - Agree with the goals and expectations of the Code Your Future Software Development Course
+  - Describe with the goals and expectations of the Code Your Future Software Development Course
 time: 90
 prep: Review the